sharkdp/bat/README.md

 ### Syntax of a file

 You can configure `bat` to change the default syntax of the file using `--map-syntax`.
+Use glob pattern to match exact filename.

 For example:
 ```bash